Francisco, Indiana

 Francisco is the fifth largest town and seventh largest community in Gibson County, Indiana, United States.
-A town in Center Township, the population was 469 at the 2010 census and was founded in 1851.
+A town in Center Township, it had a population of 545 at the 2020 census.
+It was founded in 1851.
 Local tradition says the town was named for its first settler, a Spanish laborer working on the Wabash and Erie Canal who built a shack in the area.
 It is part of the Evansville, Indiana, Metropolitan Area.